graphitemaster/smbf/README.md

 other format is wrong.

-The format is so straight forward you don't need any complex API to use, since rolling a loader for it take only a couple of lines.
+The format is so straight forward you don't need any complex API to use, since rolling a loader for it takes only a couple of lines.
 We provide a structure of vertex definitions for you, but you don't have to use them.

 # Vertex formats